leanprover/theorem_proving_in_lean4/type_classes.md

 ```
 The theorem `defNatEq0` type checks because the type checker can unfold `(default : Nat)` and reduce it to `0`.
 This is not the case in the theorem `arbitraryNatEq0` because `arbitrary` is an opaque constant.

+BUGBUG: is "type checks" the right phrase?
+It doesn't seem to be used in propositions_and_proofs.html.
+How about "theorem `defNatEq0` can be proved..."

 BUGBUG: what does "unfold" mean?

 ## Chaining Instances

 If that were the extent of type class inference, it would not be all that impressive;
-it would be simply a mechanism of storing a list of instances for the elaborator to find in a lookup table.
+it would be simply a mechanism like operator overloading in many other languages.
 What makes type class inference powerful is that one can *chain* instances.
 That is,
 an instance declaration can in turn depend on an implicit instance of a type class.
 This causes class inference to chain through instances recursively, using a